 The short answer is as often as possible.
 A regular cadence of communications is key to keeping employees informed and engaged.
 Your organization should ensure the minimization of uncertainty and maximize awareness.

 Sending a weekly newsletter is necessary to maintain productivity and engagement levels.
-Sending alerts on a reactive basis, e.g. when there are Covid cases, lockdowns beginning, is another crucial way to inform employees of critical information.
+Sending alerts on a reactive basis, e.g. when there are Covid cases, or lockdowns beginning, is another crucial way to inform employees of critical information.

 Your internal newsletter can be a powerful tool for engaging employees throughout covid-19 lockdowns and beyond.
 Need more inspiration?
 Take a look at our list of employee newsletter ideas, or if you’re stuck for a witty name to call yours, explore our list of great employee newsletter names.